-Our selling, general and administrative expense consists of all expenditures incurred in connection with the sales and marketing of our products, as well as administrative overhead costs, including:
+Our selling, general and administrative expense consists of all expenditures incurred in connection with the sales and marketing of our products, as well as technical support for our customers and administrative overhead costs, including:

 - compensation and benefit costs for management, sales personnel and administrative staff, including share-based compensation expense.
 Expenses relating to our sales personnel increase or decrease principally with changes in sales volume due to the need to increase or decrease sales personnel to meet changes in demand.
 Expenses relating to administrative personnel generally do not increase or decrease directly with changes in sales volume; and - · depreciation, advertising and other selling expenses, such as expenses incurred in connection with travel and communications.